Kapiainen/SublimePapyrus/README.md

    - Fixed *GetPath* so that it works in a Unix environment where many file systems are case-sensitive.
    - Fixed a bug that caused issues when using identifiers starting with 'true' and 'false'.
    - Fixed NodeVisitor so that it returns the correct values from binary operator nodes involving comparison or logical operators.
+   - Fixed a bug that caused non-global functions from imported scripts to be taken into account when checking for ambiguous function calls.
+   - Fixed a bug that stopped casting 'self' to a type that extends the current script.
+   - Fixed a bug that prevented the use of 'self' as an argument in function calls when the parameter type is the same as the current script.
    - Added support for distinguishing between attempts to call global and non-global functions.
    - Added errors when attempting to use the *Self* or *Parent* variables in functions with the *Global* keyword.
    - Added validation of function return types.